MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

     :::image type="content" source="images/autopilot-registration.png" alt-text="Screenshot of registering devices for Windows Autopilot enrollment. ":::

 3. **Add devices in bulk:**
-     - Prepare a CSV file with two columns, **Device Serial Number** and **PO Number.** Ensure all serial numbers include leading zeros.
+   - Prepare a CSV file with two columns: **Device Serial Number** and **PO Number.** Ensure all serial numbers include leading zeros.
    - Select **Import CSV** to upload your file, or download a sample CSV template for reference.

 4. **Confirm tenant details:**
    - Provide the required information, including contact email, tenant ID, and domain name.